Choosing a prostate cancer treatment

 Making a treatment decision

 Many men may find it stressful having to choose between treatment options, and worry that they will choose the wrong one.
-Very often there are several different treatments for prostate cancer that are all equally good.
-There is no right or wrong treatment, so it’s up to you to decide which treatment suits you and your lifestyle the best.
+Very often there are several different treatments for prostate cancer that are all equally good - There is no right or wrong treatment.
+It's important to take time to think about the benefits and downsides of each before deciding which treatment suits you and your lifestyle the best.

 Tips to help you decide